DKarz/game-AI-navigation/README.md

 To encourage the player to move in the direction of the player, we add a small bonus equal to the reduction of the distance to the player, i.e. ```reward += 0.01 * (old_distance - current_distance)``` if positive.

-If the central vision (long) ray, sees the player, we add a small reward ```reward += 1``` If the agent gets unstuck it gets ```0.0001``` each frame.
+If the central vision (long) ray, sees the player, we add a small reward ```reward += 1``` If the agent gets unstuck it gets ```0.1``` each frame.
 I chose a small value to prevent our agent from getting stuck-unstuck each other frame on purpose to get a reward.
 When the middle short ray is colliding with the player, we switch off the long vision rays and switch on an "is_damaging" indicator in the observation space.
 Each frame, the agent receives ```reward += damage_made * 50```, and once the player's HP is 0 we give  a large bonus ```reward += 300``` and restart the episode.

 Penalties.
 It is also import to discourage certain actions by adding a negative reward for inappropriate actions.
+If the distance between the target and the agent is more than 500(px) we subtract ```300``` from the total frame reward and ```50``` times how many times it has already been done during the training.
+If a timeout happens it gets a similar penalty.

+For each collision ray "firing" with an obstacle, the agent gets an increasing penalty ```reward-= 1 * iterations_stuck```